 My Loved One Was Partially at Fault for the Incident.
 Do I Still Have a Claim?

-Our Baton Rouge personal injury lawyers will investigate your case thoroughly to ensure we discover all possible defendants.
+If you need representation in a wrongful death suit, the experienced attorneys at Rhorer Walker Law Firm will investigate your case thoroughly to ensure we discover all possible defendants.
 We understand that the death of a loved one is one of the most difficult experiences to face in life.
 As we pursue your claim for justice, compensation, and closure, we will never forget to serve as your compassionate supporter and legal advisor.